nikitacs16/q_pointer_generator/README.md

 ## Baseline (GTTP) for Towards Exploiting Background Knowledge for Building Conversation Systems (EMNLP 2018)
-This code is based on the [Pointer Generator](https://github.com/abisee/pointer-generator) code.
-It uses Tensorflow 1.0 We add the query decoder which was not present in the original documentation.
+This code is modified [Pointer Generator](https://github.com/abisee/pointer-generator) code.
+It uses Tensorflow 1.0

+We add the query decoder which was not present in the original architecture.
 Please refer to the Appendix for additional details.

 ## How to run (Instructions as per the original Repository)